jblancoh/ranked-vote/README.en.md

 <!-- See [Deployment Guide](docs/DEPLOYMENT.md) for detailed instructions. -->

 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
 🙏 Acknowledgments

 Created by the [Dev Night Talk](https://www.meetup.com/es-ES/dev-night-talks/) community